lemesherry/Counter-Attack-FPS-Shooter/README.md

 * Complete weapon mechanism with recoil and all.
 * A high graphics map to play around in.
 * Highly polished environment and smooth gameplay.
-* Enemies Spawning at random positions.
+* Enemies spawning at random positions.
-* Kill timer to kill an enmy with in the specific time.
+* Kill timer to kill an enemy within the specific time.
 * and much more...

 #### Game Objective: